mangalam-research/btw/tech_notes.rst

  TODO
 ======

-* A module to assign genres to texts.

 * When BTW has been used to produce articles for a bit, evaluate how to detect near-synonyms.
 See "Semantic fields for BTW2013_ldd_Reply".